 Maybe skating isn’t quite what you envisioned when you first thought about getting your kids involved in sports, but it definitely ticks all the boxes.
 Social development, physical activity, and improved psychological resilience are all accomplished by practicing skating with friends.

-As a father, your job is not to decide for your children which sports they should play, or what job they should have.
+As a father, your job is not to decide for your children which sports they should play (but recommend some good gear), or what job they should have.
 Your job is to show them the wonderfully wide range of possibilities and opportunities to enjoy physical activity with friends.
 Guide, don’t push.
 Cheer, don’t criticize.
 Be there.
 And finally, have fun!